Blacklick Township bridge replacement gets underway

 The reopening will also be a benefit for area hikers and bikers.
 Red Mill Road is a Ghost Town Trail access point, and for years, the closure has forced users to access the path from the neighboring Indiana County side of the road.

-Cambria County Conservation and Recreation Authority Director Cliff Kitner said plans are in the works to expand a trail parking area and incorporate old cut stone from the original bridge into their layout.
+Cambria County Conservation and Recreation Authority Director Cliff Kitner said plans are in the works to expand a trail parking area and incorporate old cut stone from the original bridge into its layout.

+Chernisky said work on the new bridge is expected to be complete in October.

 Blair County-based Keller Engineering is overseeing the project.